by Diane Spicer

 Take scrupulous hiking hand hygiene seriously.

-In fact, put together a hygiene kit and carry it on an outside pocket of your backpack, within easy reach after you defecate, pee, sneeze, or cough.
+In fact, put together a hygiene kit and carry it in an outside pocket of your backpack, within easy reach, and use it after you defecate, pee, sneeze, or cough.

 Let's not be coy: female hikers pee and poop.

-That's why we need a well stocked, easy to use bathroom hygiene kit each time we eliminate body wastes.
+That's why we need to use a well stocked, easy to use bathroom hygiene kit each time we eliminate body wastes.

 Feces is a whole different universe, teeming with microbes that you don't want to introduce to your mucous membranes or gut.